etcd-io/website/content/en/docs/v3.7/install.md

 ## Installation on Kubernetes, using a statefulset or helm chart

-The etcd project does not currently maintain a helm chart, however you can follow the instructions provided by [Bitnami's etcd Helm chart].
+The etcd project does not currently maintain an official helm chart.

 ## Installation check